-Planning for a vacation trip at Rishikesh?
+Planning for a vacation trip to Rishikesh?
 Do check out these top 10 places to visit in Rishikesh.

 The following are the ten best unmissable places in the charming cultural town of Rishikesh.